OPROSVOs/frensync/SETUP.md

 Make sure you have the upper exceptions in your ruleset.
 Try checking the GM_API XHR checkbox, reload and see if it works.
 Then leave it unchecked and reload for further debugging.

+### There is an NS and FS in the corner OR there are multible NS running.
+You have multible instances running.
+Remove every Namesync or Frensync userscript AND check your extensions.
+Then verify its gone and install [frensync.user.js](https://github.com/OPROSVOs/frensync/raw/main/frensync.user.js) once

 ### No sync to one or all servers, the console (F12) shows "... has been blocked permanently by the user"
 This is a Tampermonkey security feature and at some point you blocked a request by clicking "block".